MazamaScience/ASIC-2024/R_workshop/README.md

 The easiest way to install these is to install the **AirMonitor** package which will recursively install all dependency packages.

-At the RStudio command prompt type:
+At the RStudio Console prompt type:

 ```
 install.packages("AirMonitor")